Jatra of the devotees of Baba Ramdev Peer in Rajasthan

 A devotee taking rest

-Who are the devotees of Baba Ramdev?
+Who are the devotees of Baba Ramdev Peer?

 Baba Ramadev Jatra

-The Jaatrus all the way!
+The Jatrus all the way!

 Who was Baba Ramdev Peer?